mootoh/QSTweet/README.md

 ### Build

-set your secret info into TwitterPluginAction.m like this:
+set your secret info into Private.h like this:

     #define CONSUMER_KEY @"abc"
     #define CONSUMER_SECRET @"def"